Skip to main content

 Windows Images

-Windows images on CoreWeave cloud use Cloudbase-Init, a Windows implementation of Canonical's cloud-init.
+Windows images on CoreWeave Cloud use Cloudbase-Init, a Windows implementation of Canonical's cloud-init.
+By default, we enable the following plugins, which are executed sequentially in a user's instance:

-Add custom userdata
+Add custom user data

 Via kubectl YAML: